 A Supple, Natural Feel

-Dr. Stephen Greenberg provides silicone breast implants at his Long Island practice.
+Stephen T. Greenberg, M.D., F.A.C.S provides silicone breast implants at his practice.
 Many women choose silicone implants because they provide the feel and appearance of natural breast tissue.
 Breast augmentation and breast reconstruction are procedures that can have a profound effect on a woman’s figure, clothing options, and self-esteem.
 The kind of breast implant chosen for breast augmentation is central to the outcome, so it is very important to understand the unique attributes of silicone, saline, and the new gummy bear implants.
 To learn more about silicone implants and how they can help you achieve the bust line you desire, please contact our offices today.

 History of Silicone Implants